 This is because introverts can find it hard to express themselves by speaking to a large group of people spontaneously daily.
 Whereas writing their ideas helps them engage better.
 It comes naturally to them and brings high levels of engagement in the process.

 2. Limited Group Members

 When determining teams in your employee engagement activities, make sure to limit the number of participants per team.
 Introverts thrive in a relatively smaller group of people than larger groups.

 Participating in activities within smaller groups of people will improve your employee engagement metrics with introverts.

 Employee engagement meetings or any meetings for that matter is a tense moment for Introverts.
 Often, they find it hard to express themselves in such situations of a large gathering.
-Also, the presence of managers and middle managers in the room doesn’t do any favors in boosting their confidence either.
+Also, managers and middle managers in the room don’t do any favors in boosting their confidence either.

 While organizing such meetings, be sure to give introverts the chance to speak.

 The meetings should not be too loud with employees talking without any system.
 When employees cut one another in meetings, it creates a chaotic environment.
 This kind of environment doesn’t allow introverts to thrive.
 In such scenarios, they won’t interact or interject.

 Be sure that the meeting has a few quiet moments where introverts can speak.
 Also, make it a point to inform beforehand about the meetings/activities to introverts.
 This gives introverts time to prepare well and engage better in the activity.

 4. Time for preparation